With new Bible studies coming out almost daily (or so it seems) how are we ever supposed to choose a Bible study for our group?

 Cons – If the Pastor is a man, he may not choose something that appeals to a large number of women.
 The facilitator and women’s ministry team may feel they had no say in the selection.

 3. Women’s Ministry Team Bible Study Coordinator

 Pros – This is her primary role so she should be familiar with a variety of studies and should have her pulse on the interests of the women in the church and community.
-As part of the Women’s Ministry Team her selections should support and encourage the current focus of the women’s ministry and the church.
+As part of the Women’s Ministry Team, her selections should support and encourage the current focus of the women’s ministry and the church.

 Pros – A wide variety of women come together to review and give input.
-A member of the Women’s Ministry Team and/or the Bible Study Coordinator should chair and guide the team keeping them on task and in alignment with current church and ministry goals.
+A member of the Women’s Ministry Team and/or the Bible Study Coordinator should chair and guide the team keeping them on task and in alignment with the current church and ministry goals.
 Reviews of the same study are completed by multiple people.

 5. Attendees Vote